How to Install a Sound Card

-There are many different types of soundcards, but they all basically work the same.
-A soundcard is used to play back digital recordings and synthesise reconstructed recordings.
+There are many different types of sound cards, but they all basically work the same.
+A sound card is used to play back digital recordings and synthesise reconstructed recordings.
 A sound card converts the digital data it receives into analogue data that you can use with speakers.
-The soundcard receives basically two types of data: waveform and MIDI.
-Waveform audio sounds nearly the same on all soundcards, except the newer cards which modify the waveforms to sound more realistic.
+The sound card receives basically two types of data: waveform and MIDI (Musical Instrument Digital Interface).
+Waveform audio sounds nearly the same on all sound cards, except the newer cards which modify the waveforms to sound more realistic.
 Waveform audio is digitally recorded and played back, whereas MIDI, the other type is synthesised.
 MIDI sounds different on basically all cards, especially the cards which use wavetable synthesis.
-In wavetable technology, when a soundcard receives MIDI data which it is to synthesise, the card instead takes preloaded waveform data (digital recordings), which it changes the pitch to simulate how it would actually sound.
-If you have a MIDI file, which is supposed to sound like a piano, it will sound realistic on a waveform card, whereas on a regular card which the sound is synthesised, it doesn't.
+In wavetable technology, when a sound card receives MIDI data which it is to synthesise, the card instead takes preloaded waveform data (digital recordings), and changes the pitch to simulate how it should actually sound.
+If you have a MIDI file, which is supposed to sound like a piano, it will sound realistic on a waveform card, whereas on a regular card from which the sound is synthesised, it doesn't.

-MP3 is a short form for MPEG (Moving Picture Expert Group) layer 3.
+MP3 is a short form for MPEG (Moving Picture Experts Group - a group of authorities that was established in 1988 to set standards for audi and video compression and transmission) Layer 3.
 It is the compression scheme used to transfer audio files via the internet and store in portable players and digital audio servers.

-Asio drivers are used by most mid to high end music creation software and most high end sound cards.
-Asio drivers allow a much lower latency between devices and applications increasing performance dramatically.
+ASIO (Audio Stream Input/Output) drivers are used by most mid- to high-end music creation software and most high-end sound cards.
+ASIO drivers allow a much lower latency between devices and applications increasing performance dramatically.
 The driver acts as a ‘go between’ for the audio software package and the audio hardware to bypass the standard windows sound driver for much improved performance.
-Asio drivers also handle musician specific data such as midi data, clock data and more.
+ASIO drivers also handle musician specific data such as MIDI data, clock data and more.

 Common problems with sound cards and how to solve them